Bayesian Nonparametric Space Partitions: A Survey: Partition strategies

-\textbf{(g) Rectangular bounding partition} In contrast to the cutting-based strategies (including grid-style partitions and hierarchical partitions), the Rectangular Bounding Process (RBP)~\cite{NIPS2018_RBP} uses a bounding strategy to partition the space.
-By independently constructing rectangular bounding boxes in the space, RBP can cover and concentrate on significant regions.
-In particular, RBP requires a budget parameter $\tau$ to control the number of bounding boxes $K_{\tau}$, which follows a Poisson distribution, and a length parameter $\lambda$, which follows an Exponential distribution, to mainly control the size and location of the bounding boxes (the occupation of a box in each dimension is closely related to the Exponential distribution $\text{Exp}(\lambda)$).
-The RBP also keeps self-consistency, and can generate more bounding boxes given a larger budget or a larger space.
+In direct contrast to the cutting-based strategies (including grid-style partitions, hierarchical partitions and floorplan partitions), the Rectangular Bounding Process (RBP)~\cite{NIPS2018_RBP} uses a bounding strategy to partition the space.
+By independently constructing rectangular bounding boxes in the space, the RBP can cover and concentrate on significant regions and avoid data sparse regions (Figure~\ref{cutting_vis}(e)).
+The RBP requires a budget parameter $\tau$ to control the number of bounding boxes, and a length parameter $\lambda$ to control the size and location of the bounding boxes.
+The probability that any data point occupies a box is the same.
+The RBP is self-consistent, and can generate more bounding boxes given a larger budget or a larger space.

-The most important advantage of RBP is the parsimonious partition of space.
-Data points often do not distributed evenly in the entire space, but cluster in local regions.
-The cutting-based strategies such as grid-style and hierarchical partitions would inevitably produce too many cuts for the sparse regions with few data points while trying to fit data in the dense regions.
-Recall the credit risk modeling problem in Example 1, where the feature space is composed of `age' and `salary'.
-The traditional cutting-based models may inevitably cut the regions of young age and very high salary, even if there are very few people in those regions.
-On the contrary, RBP can place more bounding boxes to those important regions and fewer to those sparse and noisy regions, as the bounding boxes are generated independently.
-As a result, RBP can well balance \emph{fitness} and \emph{parsimony} of the partition.
+The biggest advantage of the RBP is the parsimonious partition of space.
+Real data is typically not evenly distributed over the entire space, but clusters in local regions.
+The cutting-based strategies, such as grid-style and hierarchical partitions, inevitably produce too many cuts for sparse regions with few data points while trying to fit data in the dense regions.
+Recall the credit risk modelling problem, where two dimensions of the feature space are `age' and `salary'.
+Traditional cutting-based models may inevitably cut the regions of young age and very high salary even if there are very few people in those regions, simply by placing cuts in other areas of the space.
+In contrast, the RBP can place more bounding boxes in the most important regions, and fewer in data-sparse and noisy regions.
+As a result, the RBP is able to balance the \emph{fitness} and \emph{parsimony} of the partition.